 Your personal goals are the starting point for any sound tax strategy.
 If your main objective is to continue growing your real estate portfolio, a 1031 exchange could be a perfect fit.
 This lets you sell one investment property and roll the proceeds into a new one, deferring capital gains taxes and keeping your capital working for you.
 On the other hand, if you’re interested in community development and long-term tax benefits, you might consider investing your gains into a Qualified Opportunity Zone (QOZ) fund.
 With a QOZ, you can defer your initial tax bill and potentially eliminate taxes on future profits from the fund if you hold the investment for at least 10 years.
 Our tax services can help you explore which option aligns best with your portfolio.

-Combine Strategies for Greater Savings
+Can You Combine Strategies for Bigger Savings?

 You don’t have to stick to just one strategy.
 In fact, layering different tactics can often lead to even greater savings.
 For example, you can use tax-loss harvesting to offset your real estate gains.
 This involves selling other underperforming investments at a loss to cancel out the taxable profits from your property sale.
 You could also pair this with an installment sale, which lets you spread the payments from your sale over several years.
 By receiving the money in smaller chunks, you can often stay in a lower tax bracket each year, reducing your overall tax burden.
 Combining strategies like these creates a more robust and personalized tax plan.